-Doctors of Chiropractic (D.C.) – often referred to as Chiropractors or Chiropractic Physicians – practice a safe, natural, drug-free, hands-on approach to health care.
-Chiropractors are trained in patient examination, diagnosis and treatment, and to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.
+Doctors of Chiropractic (D.C.) – practice a conservative approach to health care that includes patient examination, diagnosis and treatment.
+DCs have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, lifestyle and dietary counseling.
+[American Chiropractic Association]

 The most common therapeutic procedure performed by doctors of chiropractic is known as a “chiropractic adjustment” or “spinal manipulation.”
 The purpose of the adjustment is to restore joint mobility by manually applying a controlled force into joints that have become restricted as a result of a tissue injury.
 These hypomobile joints are called “subluxations”.